oracle-livelabs/multicloud/helidon-virtual-thread/build-run/build-run.md

     ![Helidon Project](images/helidon-project.png)
     > Please ignore the warnings/problems, you notice in Code Editor while opening this folder.

+3. Copy and paste the following command to set the PATH and JAVA_HOME variable.
+    ```bash
+    <copy>PATH=~/jdk-19.0.2/bin:~/apache-maven-3.8.3/bin:$PATH
+    JAVA_HOME=~/jdk-19.0.2</copy>
+    ```

+4. Copy the following command and run in the terminal to verify that required JDK and Maven version are configured properly.

+    ```bash
+    <copy>mvn -v</copy>
+    ```

+    you will have the output similar to the following:
+    ```bash
+    $ mvn -v
+    Apache Maven 3.8.3 (ff8e977a158738155dc465c6a97ffaf31982d739)
+    Maven home: /home/ankit_x_pa/apache-maven-3.8.3
+    Java version: 19.0.2, vendor: Oracle Corporation, runtime: /home/ankit_x_pa/jdk-19.0.2
+    Default locale: en_US, platform encoding: UTF-8
+    OS name: "linux", version: "4.14.35-2047.520.3.1.el7uek.x86_64", arch: "amd64", family: "unix"
+    $
+    ```

+    > *You will use only this terminal for building and running the application as it has the required JDK and Maven version.*

- 3. Copy and paste the following command to build the nima application.
+5. Copy and paste the following command to build the nima application.
     ```bash
     <copy>cd ~/helidon-levelup-2023-main/nima/
     mvn clean package -DskipTests</copy>